-In this publication, these new elements are highlighted in grey or the addition of an icone 💦.
+In this publication, these new elements are highlighted in grey or the addition of an icone 🞉

 ATTENTION: During the season, the Ministère des Ressources naturelles et de la Faune may deem it necessary to modify or close the trapping season for conservation or management purposes where required.
-To find out the trapping seasons that may have been modified or any other change that may have occurred after the distribution of this publication, consult the News section at the following address: www.mrnf.gouv.qc.ca/publications/enligne/faune/reglementation-piegeage/actualites.asp.
+To find out the trapping seasons that may have been modified, consult the News section in the electronic version on the Internet or contact the Department's Customer Services at 1 877 346-6763.

 Moreover, following the publication, it is also possible that the practice of trapping could be changed, in one way or another, following an agreement between the Gouvernement du Québec and a Native Nation or a band council.
 The Québec National Assembly, in its resolution of March 20, 1985 and of May 30, 1989, has formally recognized eleven Native Nations in Québec and the possibility of exercising their particular rights under Québec's laws.
 The Gouvernement du Québec has thus chosen to negotiate with these nations in order to reach agreements that would better recognize and specify the exercise of their activities.
 In this process there is a historical basis, and it is considered important for Québec society to establish harmonious relations based on mutual respect and trust.
-For more information in the event of such a modification, you can contact the Service aux citoyens at an office of the Ministère des Ressources naturelles et de la Faune on the region concerned (see page 46).
+For more information in the event of such a modification, you can contact the Department's Customer Services at 1 877 346-6763.